docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 │   └── src
 │       ├── App.tsx
 │       └── ...
 React aplication
+├── img
+│   └── Moby.png # (3)
-├── hello.sh # (3)
+├── hello.sh # (4)
-└── metadata.json # (4)
+└── metadata.json # (5)
 ```

 1. Contains everything required to build the extension and run it in Docker Desktop.
 2. The source folder that contains the UI application.
 In this example we use a React frontend, the main part of th extension is an App.tsx.
+3. The extension icon that will be displayed in the extension's list in Docker Desktop.
-3. The script that runs inside the container.
+4. The script that runs inside the container.
-4. A file that provides information about the extension such as the name, description, and version.
+5. A file that provides information about the extension such as the name, description, and version.

 ## Invoke the extension backend from your javascript code